top of page

 Timer Table Column Headings

-4. Expected Result
+Expected Result

 Timer ID Column

-numeric ID followed by the Timer Name.
+DoxRunner identifies transaction timers by a numeric ID followed by the timer name.

-The ID is mandatory and is designed to ensure
+The ID is mandatory and is designed to ensure that timers are listed sequentially in the analysis report.

-The underlying assumption is that the steps in a business process are executed sequentially, hence the name of each timer is prefixed by a sequential integer so that the LoadRunner Analysis report also lists them sequentially, facilitating the understanding of the test by the report recipients.
+The underlying assumption is that the steps in a business process are executed sequentially, hence the name of each timer is prefixed by a sequential integer so that the LoadRunner Analysis report also lists them sequentially, facilitating the understanding of test results by the report recipients.

-flexibility.
+The integer must be sequential but there is some flexibility.
 It can have gaps which allows steps to increment by, say, 10 (ie. 10, 20, 30,...) or if a script has more than one stream, a longer gap can be utilized (ie. 1, 2, 3, 25, 26...etc).

 Notes Column